stormblog/sircmpwn.github.io/_posts/2015-11-01-Please-stop-using-slack.md

 ### No, IRC is not dead

 I often hear that IRC is dead.
-Even my dad pokes fun at it, but not after I pointed out that he still uses HTTP.
+Even my dad pokes fun at me for using a 30 year old protocol, but not after I pointed out that he still uses HTTP.
 Despite the usual shtick from the valley, old is not necessarily a synonym for bad.

 IRC has been around since forever.
 You may think that it's not popular anymore, but there are still tons of people using it.
 There are 87,762 users *currently